 Faithful alumni, parents, and die-hard residents of Hokie country pilgrimage to Blacksburg multiple Saturdays annually in a rush of orange and maroon.
 It’s no coincidence that the same colors of fall typically top the charts of NCAA football, as well.

 Streams and woods are great camping sites any time of the year, but there’s something about a crackling fire on a chilly evening that makes a s’more taste even better.
 Oh, and a chilly evening undoubtedly calls for a little cuddling, too.
-Consider Fairy Stone State Park in Stuart, Peaks of Otter Campground in Bedford, or Rocky Knob Campground in Floyd.
+Consider the campgrounds at Explore Park on the Blue Ridge Parkway, Fairy Stone State Park in Stuart, Peaks of Otter Campground in Bedford, or Rocky Knob Campground in Floyd.

 Meandering backroads lead to historic sites, great hiking, waterfalls, orchards, and wine.
 When memories are more important than the rat race, slow your pace and seek out a road less traveled.
 Along with the world-famous Blue Ridge Parkway, there are numerous other scenic routes to enjoy in Virginia's Blue Ridge.